Univariate Polynomial Rings#

 INPUT:

-• points – a list of pairs \((x_0, y_0), (x_1, y_1), \dots, (x_n, y_n)\) of elements of the base ring of self, where \(x_i - x_j\) is invertible for \(i \neq j\).
-This method converts the \(x_i\) and \(y_i\) into the base ring of self.
+, where \(x_i - x_j\) is invertible for \(i \neq j\).
+This method converts the \(x_i\) and \(y_i\) into the base ring ofself

-• 'divided_difference': use the method of divided differences.
+: use the method of divided differences.'neville'

-• 'neville': adapt Neville’s method as described on page 144 of [BF2005] to recursively generate the Lagrange interpolation polynomial.
+: adapt Neville’s method as described on page 144 of [BF2005] to recursively generate the Lagrange interpolation polynomial.
 Neville’s method generates a table of approximating polynomials, where the last row of that table contains the \(n\)-th Lagrange interpolation polynomial.
 The adaptation implemented by this method is to only generate the last row of this table, instead of the full table itself.
 Generating the full table can be memory inefficient.

-• previous_row – (default: None): This option is only relevant if used with algorithm='neville'.
-If provided, this should be the last row of the table resulting from a previous use of Neville’s method.
-If such a row is passed, then points should consist of both previous and new interpolating points.
+should consist of both previous and new interpolating points.
 Neville’s method will then use that last row and the interpolating points to generate a new row containing an interpolation polynomial for the new points.

 OUTPUT:

 The Lagrange interpolation polynomial through the points \((x_0, y_0), (x_1, y_1), \dots, (x_n, y_n)\).
-This is the unique polynomial \(P_n\) of degree at most \(n\) in self satisfying \(P_n(x_i) = y_i\) for \(0 \le i \le n\).
+This is the unique polynomial \(P_n\) of degree at most \(n\) in

 By default, we use the method of divided differences: